akshayp-mangospring/tic-tac-toe/Readme.md

-**This is a simple Tic-Tac-Toe game which you can play in the browser on all devices**
+**This is a simple Tic-Tac-Toe game built with vanilla HTML, CSS, JS which you can play in the browser on all devices**

 You can play the game on: https://akshayp-mangospring.github.io/tic-tac-toe